-Though you might not know it by name, the flushometer is a plumbing device you have no doubt seen, and probably used.
-As opposed to most residential toilets, which rely on a water tank and gravity to flush the contents of a toilet bowl, toilets employing a flushometer are tankless, and rely on the water pressure from the water source itself.
-Toilets with flushometers are most commonly seen in public restrooms and places of business.
+Though you might not know it by name, the flushometer is a plumbing device you have no doubt seen (and probably used at some point).
+As opposed to most residential toilets, which rely on a water tank and gravity to flush the contents of a toilet bowl, toilets employing a flushometer are tankless and rely on the water pressure from the water source itself.
+Toilets with flushometers are most commonly seen in public restrooms and in businesses.

 What is a Flushometer?

 A flushometer is a valve that flushes a tankless toilet via a handle, button or motion sensor that releases a metered amount of pressurized water directly into the toilet.

 Function of a Flushometer

 Most often used in commercial bathrooms, flushometers sit above the toilet bowl on a tankless toilet.
 When the flushometer is activated, it releases a metered amount of water into the toilet, then closes back up.

 Video of the Day

 The single flush from the flushometer theoretically wastes less water per flush than a typical tank system with fill valves because it cleanses the bowl with a lower-volume, higher-pressure stream.
 There is also no need for a tank and therefore no refilling time between flushes.